-The primary mission of the ADTU is to provide safe, effective and just-in-time nursing care to newly admitted and discharged inpatients while proactively facilitating the hospital’s patient throughput needs and goals.
-Therefore, the ADTU is one of the hospital’s primary “hubs” for the in-patient admission and discharge experience.
+The primary mission of the ADTU is to provide safe, effective and quality nursing care while proactively facilitating the hospital’s patient throughput needs.
+Nursing care in the ADTU includes a focused assessment and implementation of the nursing process.

 Nursing activities consists of: pain management including patient controlled analgesia, wound management, respiratory management including pulse oximetry, nutritional management including TPN, NG-tube/J-tube feedings, assessment and management of abdominal/GI drainage systems including G-tubes, J-tubes, ostomies, NGs, GU drainage systems, medication management, safety precautions and patient/family education and support.

 Health Care Team

 The ADTU’s management structure consists of a Nurse Manager, Clinical Leader, and Unit Assistant.
 The Nurse Manager reports to an Associate Vice President of Nursing.

 The ADTU’s admitted and discharged patients are visited by their respective surgical/medical services consisting of attending physicians, fellows/chief residents, resident/intern physician assistants, ARNP’s and medical students.
 Social Workers and Case Managers serve as liaisons between the surgery/medical staff and multidisciplinary team providing continuity of care for the ADTU patient population from admission through clinic follow-up.
 Available support services for the ADTU patient include; Pharmacy, Respiratory Therapy, Physical Therapy, Occupational Therapy, Nutrition Services, Diabetic Education, Lift Team as well as Patient and Family services.